 In 2023, we established the Climate Risk Working Group as a dedicated team tasked with enhancing the Bank's climate risk program.
-The Chief Risk Officer & Chief Operating Officer, together with RMOC, has direct oversight of this group.
-The working group meets monthly to review progress, set new goals and maintain alignment between our climate strategy and both our corporate objectives and the evolving regulatory landscape.
+This working group comprises representatives from risk management, business continuity and disaster recovery, legal and corporate responsibility, and is led by the Risk Services Director.
+The Chief Risk Officer, together with the RMOC, has direct oversight of this group.
+The working group meets monthly to review progress, set new goals, and maintain alignment between our climate strategy and both our corporate objectives and the evolving regulatory landscape.